azavalny/data-structures-algorithms/README.md

   * adding a detour to a path will usually increase the path length than going directly to the destination

 ### Bellman-Ford Algorithm
-* finds shortest path from a source to all other verticies in a weighted graph in O(VE) (with no negative cycles)
+* finds shortest path from a source to all other vertices in a weighted graph in O(VE) (with no negative cycles)
 * set all nodes to $\infty$
 * starts with an estimate and re-examines edges to converge it to the shortest paths
-* iterate through all verticies and re-examine all edges *set their values to be the shortest path from the source found by adding the values of the previous nodes on the same path
+* iterate through all vertices and re-examine all edges *set their values to be the shortest path from the source found by adding the values of the previous nodes on the same path
   * we **"Relax"** the edges by comparing the new path and the old path we initially found and choosing the smaller of the paths to set the next node to be, otherwise we don't change the next node
   * **there can only be |V| -1 edges in a path**, otherwise |V| or more indicates a cycle since we would have a repeated vertex